medo-hussein/Ecom-Store/README.md

 This project is a complete frontend for an e-commerce store built primarily with HTML, CSS, and JavaScript, utilizing Bootstrap 5 for responsive design.
 The project simulates a full user experience for an online store, from browsing products to completing the checkout process.

-[Insert a project screenshot here - you can take a screenshot of the homepage]

 ---

 ## ✨ Key Features